 1. Crazy Kit Kats

 These are just a few of the absurd Kit Kat flavors you can buy in Japan.
 Wasabi?
 Bitter Almond?
-You can't
+You can't not bring these home.

 - Cinnamon Cookie